Mini Oreo Cheesecakes

 - Line standard muffin tin with foil baking cups or grease well with Baker's Joy or other flour/oil non-stick cooking spray.
 Preheat oven to 325º.

-- Mix cookie crumbs, melted butter and 1 tablespoon of sugar in small bowl.
-Put 1 tablespoon of crumbs in each muffin cup, pressing down with fingers, spoon or tamper to compress.
+- Mix cookie crumbs, melted butter, and 1 tablespoon of sugar in a small bowl.
+Put 1 tablespoon of crumbs in each muffin cup, pressing down with fingers, spoon, or tamper to compress.
 Alternatively, you can use a whole Oreo for each crust.

 - Bake for about 25 minutes or till set.
 Cool.

-- Melt chocolate chips and shortening together in microwave.
+- Melt chocolate chips and shortening together in the microwave.
 Drizzle over cheesecakes.
 I use a quart ziplock bag with a corner clipped off for drizzling.
+Or top each with a few mini Oreos.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.